Avail-50/snake/README.md

 # snake

-do in C++, will also be a networking demo
+do in Rust, will also be a networking demo